k2view-academy/K2View-Academy/articles/38_reports/03_data_binding.md

       ![](images/03_calc_fields.png)

-5. Click the **Save Changes** button to finalize the Data Set definition.
+5. Click on the **Save Changes** button to finalize the Data Set definition.

 ### Example